Special purpose lanes

 - enter a marked lane from the side of the road.

-You can use a bus lane at any time if you are operating a bicycle, bus, taxi, limousine, or an emergency vehicle.
+You can use a bus lane at any time if you are operating a bike, bus, taxi, limousine, or an emergency vehicle.

 Buses, taxis and limousines can use bus lanes at any time to drop off or pick up passengers.